AAckerlund/Unit-Testing-in-C/README.md

 $ sudo make install

 ```
-If cmake is not installed follow the tutorial here[https://cgold.readthedocs.io/en/latest/first-step/installation.html] for instructions on installing it.
+If cmake is not, instructions for installing it can be found at https://cgold.readthedocs.io/en/latest/first-step/installation.html.

 Now setup the unit test by doing.

 ```